varnish/Varnish-Book/varnish_book.rst

 At the end of each chapter there is a **Fast Track** section, and it contains three parts:
 1) a review, 2) exercise(s), and 3) feedback.

-In Appendix A of the book, you will find the **Varnish Book Reference**.

-Appendix B and C contain special purpose Varnish programs and supporting material respectively.

 .. container:: handout

 ..
 TODO presentation of outline